-What Is a DUI in Colorado?
+What Is a DUI in Boulder, CO?

-The Consequences of a DUI OR DWAI Driving Conviction
+The Consequences of a DUI OR DWAI Driving Conviction In Boulder?

 Driving under the influence (DUI) or driving while ability impaired (DWAI) charges can cause major problems for your employment, reputation and driving privilege.
 A DUI is not “just a traffic ticket,” it is a serious charge that carries far-reaching court-related and administrative consequences.